Presencial, Online, Streaming

 • Quality management: Principles and requirements of ISO 9001, implementation and benefits.

-• Environmental management: Principles and requirements of ISO 14001, strategies for sustainability and reduction of environmental impact.
+• Environmental management: Principles and requirements of ISO 14001, strategies for sustainability and reducing environmental impact.

 • Occupational health and safety: Principles and requirements of ISO 45001, risk assessment and preventive measures.